-At any stoppage of play (after a goal, stuck game, before a half, etc.) either team may call a timeout.
-Each team can call a maximum of 1 timeout per game with a total time totaling no more than 5 minutes.
+Each team can call a maximum of 1 timeout per game with a total time of no more than 5 minutes.
 During this time, both teams may change robots, change programs, or anything else that can be done within the time allotted.
-It is allowable to call one timeout before a penalty shootout or between penalty kicks if the penalty shootout directly follows a game in which the team did not use a timeout.
+During normal game time, a team may call a timeout at any stoppage of play (after a goal, stuck game, before a half, etc.).
+Alternatively, a team may call a timeout before a penalty shootout if they have not used their timeout yet (see 3.16).